 In november of 2008, when the financial crisis was beginning to unfold, I was enrolled in a course called “banking, finanicial markets and systems”.
 This was an interesting course taught by Professor PC Narayan.
 One of the main thesis of professor was that lack of regulation causes high leverage and high risk taking and therefore makes financial markets unstable.
 I, along with a couple of my classmates, tried to investigate the role of credit default swaps, in precipitating the crisis.
 We started out with the following idea.

 Credit default swaps is a contract in which the buyer makes a series of payments to the seller in exchange for the right to payoff if there is a default in respect of the reference party.
-The market for credit derivatives became larger than the underlying assets themselves, and it is often alleged that these instruments catalyzed the meltdown.
+The market for credit derivatives became larger than the underlying assets themselves1, and it is often alleged that these instruments catalyzed the meltdown2.
 The term paper aims at exploring the instrumentality of these instruments in precipitating the current financial crisis.